ETACE/ace_covid19/README.md

 ```
 julia stat_test_and_data.jl
 ```
-to create a text file called *stat_tests*, which contains the results of all statistical tests.
+to create a text file called *stat_tests_results.txt*, which contains the results of all statistical tests.

 ### Empirical Data

 We make use of empirical data from the [Johns Hopkins University](https://github.com/CSSEGISandData/COVID-19) for the number of infected and the number of casualties.
 The number of infected and the number of casualties has been adjusted by the detection rate and has been scaled to a population of 100.000.
-R0 is calculated from this data following [Robert Koch Institut's methodology](https://www.rki.de/DE/Content/InfAZ/N/Neuartiges_Coronavirus/Situationsberichte/Archiv_Juli.html) which is availabe in all the daily reports.
+R0 is calculated from this data following [Robert Koch Institut's methodology](https://www.rki.de/DE/Content/InfAZ/N/Neuartiges_Coronavirus/Situationsberichte/Archiv_Juli.html) which is available in all the daily reports.
 The adjusted data is stored in *data/baseline_GER/emp_traj_100.jl*.